 Shop the best skate stores and brands in one spot

 Jamie Foy's journey in skateboarding has been an exciting one, coming from relative obscurity to winning Thrasher's Skater of the Year award in seemingly no time at all.
 Now an established name, with a New Balance pro model, Foy has managed to keep his friends around whilst making his way to the top.
 Read on for some behind the scenes of his 306 model including the latest Deathwish collab, taking his mum around the world and Florida skateboarding.

-New Balance Numeric 379 Skate Shoes - Oak Leaf Green / Black
+New Balance Numeric NM306LV1 Shoes - Black

 What have you been up to during lockdown?

 We've still been skating a good amount, my dad's got a boat so we've been out of on the water a lot.
 Riding some jet skis, classic Florida stuff to do.